Pink Squirrel

 Shake with ice, strain into a cocktail glass and serve.

 The drink was invented at Bryant's Cocktail Lounge in Milwaukee, Wisconsin.
-The Pink Squirrel was invented as an ice cream drink.
-In fact, it is still served as an ice cream drink both in Milwaukee and in many other parts of the upper Midwest.
-The Pink Squirrel is one of 3 typical ice cream drinks commonly served in Wisconsin Supper Clubs; with the others being a Brandy Alexander and Grasshopper.
+The Pink Squirrel was invented as an ice-cream drink and is still served this way in Milwaukee and many other parts of the upper Midwest.
+The Pink Squirrel is one of three ice-cream drinks typically served in Wisconsin Supper Clubs, the others being the Brandy Alexander and Grasshopper.